uoftcprg/pokerkit/README.rst

    state.complete_bet_or_raise_to(35000)  # Ivey
    state.check_or_call()  # Dwan

-Below shows the turn dealing and actions.
+Below are the turn dealing and actions.

 .. code-block:: python